andrei-alexandrov/my-portfolio/README.md

 I created my portfolio using React.js + some external libraries like swiper, react-particles, SASS, emailJS, react-scroll, iconscout/react-unicorns and others.
+It is also responsive.

 Added various motion effects using framer-motion and css/sass styling + light/dark theme.

 ## Summary
 1. About me section